2019 King of Wings | Finding Topeka’s Best Hot Wings

 We decided the best way to tackle this challenge would be to taste test and rate the wings at different establishments around Topeka.
 Over the next several months we will update this post with our review of the wings and our ratings based on presentation, flavor, tenderness, and HEAT!
 Now just for full disclosure, our temperature gauges run a bit hot, so our rating of a 2 or 3 may be super hot for your palette.

-It’s July 2019 and each week we will be adding another great local wing joint to this post that will continue to grow, so bookmark this page so you can follow our journey as we search for the best wings in Topeka!
+It’s summer 2019 and each week we will be adding another great local wing joint to this post that will continue to grow, so bookmark this page so you can follow our journey as we search for the best wings in Topeka!

 In our search for Topeka’s King of Wings, friends have been pretty adamant that we had to stop by Skinny’s to try their wings.